 Social media is no longer just for viral memes and cat photos — and if you’re a business reliant upon excellent customer service, then using social media to reach and respond to customers is something you won’t want to miss out on.
 According to a study by J.D.
 Power, “67% of consumers have used a company’s social media site for servicing.”
 And yet, according to the new data insights by Sprout Social, “89% of social messages go ignored.”

 Despite its convenience and widespread usage, businesses are still letting their social media become a missed opportunity when it comes to customer service.
-However, while engaging your clients and customers on social media presents a great opportunity, it may also backfire if you are unaware of the best practices in using Facebook, Twitter, and other platforms as a means to respond to customer queries and complaints.
+However, while providing social media customer service presents a great opportunity, it may also backfire if you are unaware of the best practices in using Facebook, Twitter, and other platforms as a means to respond to customer queries and complaints.
 Below we outline 5 tips on how to improve your social media game and bring your customer service into the future.

 - Quick and consistent response is key.
 The very nature of social media is that it’s quick and always online.
 If you include your social media as part of your customer service initiative, your customers will expect the same from you — always online and quick to respond.
 It can be challenging to get there, but it’s an opportunity to provide excellent customer service.
 According to The Social Habit, 32% of the customers expect a response within 30 minutes and 42% of customers expect a response within 60 minutes.
 If you wait until the next day – or worse, days – to respond, you’ve already lost some valuable opportunities.